 - Cairngorm Farmers Market – showcase of locally-produced food and drink (First Sunday of every month except June (12 June), also at Thunder in the Glens on Sat 27 Aug)

 There are some lovely walks nearby, including the Speyside Way.
-A popular choice locally is the Anagach Woods which is community-owed.
+A popular choice locally is the Anagach Woods which is community-owned.
 This also takes you on a section of the Spey riverbank.

-The walk starts at the square, although you may be abale to drive a little closer to the start.
+The walk starts at the square, although you may be able to drive a little closer to the start.

 On the east side opposite the Co-op , turn into Forrest Road, Look out for the sign The Speyside Way, River Spey and Anagach Woods.
-Once on the walk, look for the Scots pines and you my spot a Capercaille, usually described as looking a bit like turkeys!
-They’re rare, so if you spot one, consider yourslef lucky.
+Once on the walk, look for the Scots pines and you may spot a rare Capercaille, usually described as looking a bit like turkeys!

 Look out also for red squirrels especially on the feeders.
 Dogs must be kept under control and always stick to the main paths.
 The Anagach walk takes roughly three hours to complete.